GCI-2015-GPW/DevAssist/README.md

 Your one and only developer assistant

+The language might change...Currently it is implemented in Python, but other versions might also be introduced.

 ## What is DevAssist?

 DevAssist is is your personal assistant during and after developing.